Britney Spears' Parents and Sister Not Invited to Wedding With Sam Asghari - E! Online

 As the countdown continues for the pop star's wedding to fiancé Sam Asghari, new details are being revealed as to who—and who's not—invited to the special ceremony.

-E!
-News has learned Britney's sister Jamie Lynn Spears as well as parents Lynne Spears and Jamie Spears will be missing from the celebrations as they were not invited.
+A source close to Britney tells E!
+News Britney's sister Jamie Lynn Spears as well as parents Lynne Spears and Jamie Spears will be missing from the celebrations as they were not invited.

 So who is expected to have a seat at this wedding ceremony on June 9?
 Fans believe Sam's sister Fay Asghari will be in attendance after she posted a selfie on Instagram Stories with the text, "Super excited for today."